rubyonjets/jets-docs/_docs/env/env-files.md

 4. config/jets/env/.env.development
 5. config/jets/env/.env - (lowest) - Always loaded

+## Command: jets dotenv

+You can use the `jets dotenv` command to show the resolved values.
+This can be useful for debugging.

+    ❯ jets dotenv
+    # Env from evaluated config/jets/env dotenv files
+    DATABASE_URL=mysql2://user:pass@host.com/dbname?pool=5

 ## Function Env Variables

 The `config/jets/env` names and values are added to the Lambda Function Env Variables as part of deployment.
 Related: [SSM Design Thoughts]({% link _docs/env/ssm/thoughts.md %}).